EEN421/EEN421.github.io/_posts/Which-Devices-Are-Internet-Facing?.md

 * Ports targeted
 * Samples of RemoteIP

-Then we threshold (e.g., only devices with >5 accepted inbound connections).
+Then we threshold (e.g., only devices with >5 accepted inbound connections.
+This is great for tackling the biggest offenders first, then you can adjust the threshold as you see fit).

-This is detection method #3—and it's extremely practical.

 <br/><br/><br/><br/>